emresahinozden/Machine_Learning_Slides/README.md

 - Classification
 - Statistical Machine Learning

-During the creation of the slides it was highly benefited from the book of <br> [Practical Statistics for Data Scientists 50 Essential Concepts](http://shop.oreilly.com/product/0636920048992.do "oreilly website") <br> by  [Peter Bruce](https://www.oreilly.com/pub/au/6936) and [Andrew Bruce](https://www.oreilly.com/pub/au/6937)
+During the creation of slides it was highly benefited from the book of <br> [Practical Statistics for Data Scientists 50 Essential Concepts](http://shop.oreilly.com/product/0636920048992.do "oreilly website") <br> by  [Peter Bruce](https://www.oreilly.com/pub/au/6936) and [Andrew Bruce](https://www.oreilly.com/pub/au/6937)